 After a harrowing drive through the Sierra Gorda mountains, we arrived at our hotel.
 Which, in normal fashion, took me 10 minutes to figure out how to enter.

 The rain saved our behinds, in this case.
 For future reference, I recommend getting there early (sometime before 9 am when they open).
 Due to the rain, I believe the line moved quicker than it would normally, because we only spent about an hour in line.
-Adults cost 70 pesos.
-Kids under 5 are free.
+Adults cost 70 pesos (2018 update).
+Kids and adults over 65 cost 35 pesos.
+We were not charged for our children, who were 5 and under at the time.

 There are also food and souvenir vendors lining the streets.
 I bought an umbrella and a waterproof bag for my phone (which was on my phone during all of my pictures).